gatewari24/team-fit-app/README.md

 * Connect with other users in close proximity, having similar sports interests and competency by clicking the green button beside their name.

 * Connections will appear in the friends panel, begin a chat by clicking the blue button beside their name.

+* **Note: Enter "Toronto" for location to properly matchmake with other (premade) users.

  * Enjoy! 🎉